coda/packs-sdk/docs/guides/advanced/libraries.md

 [^1]: A [shim](#shims) exists for this feature.

 Unfortunately there isn't an easy way to determine beforehand if a given library will fail due to an unavailable API.
 At the moment the best approach is to try the library and see if it runs successfully in the Packs environment.

-The `code execute` command runs your code in a VM with all of the same limitations in place, allowing you test compatibility without needing to upload your code to server.
+While many compatibility issues will be caught when the Pack is being built, there are others that are only exposed at runtime.
+In those cases your code will fail with an error like `<function> is not defined`.
+The `code execute` command runs your code in a VM with all of the same limitations in place, allowing you test compatibility without needing to upload your code to the server.

 ### Shims